ahuacate/pve-nas/README.md

 - [x] Layer 2/3 Network Switches
 - [x] Network Gateway (*default is xxx.xxx.xxx.5*)
 - [x] Network DHCP server (*default is xxx.xxx.xxx.5*)
-- [x] Searchdomain server
+- [x] Search domain server
-- [x] Local domain is set on all network devices
+- [x] Local domain is set on all network devices (see note below)
 - [x] PVE host has internet access

-The network Local Domain or Search domain must be set.
+Note: The network Local Domain or Search domain must be set.
 We recommend only top-level domain (spTLD) names for residential and small networks names because they cannot be resolved across the internet.
 Routers and DNS servers know, in theory, not to forward ARPA requests they do not understand onto the public internet.
 It is best to choose one of our listed names.
 Best use one of the following valid names: local, home.arpa, localdomain or lan only.

 **Optional Prerequisites**